-The following is a list of regulatory assets/liabilities reflected on CenterPoint Houston's Consolidated Balance Sheets as of December 31, 2014 and 2013:
+The following is a list of regulatory assets/liabilities reflected on CenterPoint Houston's Consolidated Balance Sheets as of December 31, 2015 and 2014:

-December
+December 31,

-2014 2013
+2015 2014

 (in m illions)

-Securitized regulatory assets \$ 2,738 \$ 3,179
+Securitized regulatory assets \$ 2,373 \$ 2,738

-Unrecognized equity return (1) (442) (508)
+Unrecognized equity return (1) (393) (442)

-Unamortized loss on reacquired debt 104 111
+Unamortized loss on reacquired debt 93 104

-Pension and postretirement-related regulatory asset (2) 107 90
+Pension and postretirement-related regulatory asset 50 107

-Other long-term regulatory assets (3) 122 129
+Other long-term regulatory assets (2) 88 122

-Total regulatory assets 2,629 3,001
+Total regulatory assets , 2,211 2,629

-Estimated removal costs 353 349
+Estimated removal costs 350 353

-Other long-term regulatory liabilities 184 160
+Other long-term regulatory liabilities 192 184

-Total regulatory liabilities 537 509
+Total regulatory liabilities 542 537

-Total regulatory assets and liabilities, net \$ 2,092 \$ 2,492
+Total regulatory assets and liabilities, net \$ 1,669 \$ 2,092

-- (1) As of December 31, 2014, CenterPoint Houston has not recognized an allowed equity return of \$442 million because such return will be recognized as it is recovered in rates through 2024.
-During the years ended December 31, 2014, 2013 and 2012, CenterPoint Houston recognized approximately \$68 million, \$45 million and \$47 million, respectively, of the allowed equity return.
+- (1) As of December 31, 2015, CenterPoint Houston has not recognized an allowed equity return of \$393 million because such return will be recognized as it is recovered in rates through 2024.
+During the years ended December 31, 2015, 2014 and 2013, CenterPoint Houston recognized approximately \$49 million, \$68 million and \$45 million, respectively, of the allowed equity return.
 The timing of CenterPoint Houston's recognition of the allowed equity return will vary each period based on amounts actually collected during the period.
-The actual amounts recovered for the allowed equity return are reviewed and adjusted at least annually by the Texas Utility Commission to correct any over-collections or under-collections during the preceding 12 months and to provide for the full and timely recovery of the allowed equity return. - (2) CenterPoint Houston's actuarially determined pension and other postemployment expense in excess of the amount being recovered through rates is being deferred for rate making purposes.
-Deferred pension and other postemployment expenses of \$-0- and \$5 million as of December 31, 2014 and 2013, respectively, were not earning a return. - (3) Other regulatory assets that are not earning a return were not material as of December 31, 2014 and 2013.
-As of December 31, 2013, the amount is presented after the effect of the revisions to the prior period financial statement discussed in Note 2(n).
+The actual amounts recovered for the allowed equity return are reviewed and adjusted at least annually by the Texas Utility Commission to correct any over-collections or under-collections during the preceding 12 months and to provide for the full and timely recovery of the allowed equity return. - (2) Other regulatory assets that are not earning a return were not material as of December 31, 2015 and 2014.